 Tanya is an active Chamber supporter through her committee work with the Ladies Day on the Green, The Chamber Classic and a judge for the Business Achievement awards.

 Tanya is an advocate for our community focusing on advancing local business interests devoted to Kingston being Canada’s most sustainable city.

 Donna Dwyre CFRE

 Donna has been active in the Kingston business community for over 30 years working in media and not-for-profit management, sales and development.
-Donna is managing Hospice Kingston’s $7.8 million Capital Campaign to build a residential hospice, responsible for all aspects of development, strategic planning, communications, marketing and public relations.
+Donna is managing Hospice Kingston’s $12 million Capital Campaign to build a Hospice Residence, responsible for all aspects of development, strategic planning, communications, marketing and public relations.

 Donna believes in giving to her community and has volunteered for, and served on, many charitable organization’s committees in Kingston.